An Invitation from The Association of Support Professionals

 Naturally, the focus of the competition is on the ten top-ranked sites.
 But many companies enter even though they know they’re unlikely to end up in the “top ten.”

 The reason: Everyone who enters gets back a detailed, customized profile (see example below) of how their site scored in 25 separate performance categories.
-And the report also shows how these 25 scores compare against averages for all the other entries–precise benchmarks you otherwise couldn’t buy at any price.
+And the report also shows how these 25 scores compare against averages for companies their size and for all the other entries–precise benchmarks you otherwise couldn’t buy at any price.

 And the scores you get back aren’t just one person’s anecdotal opinion.
-Every site gets reviewed by five independent analysts, using a scoring system that’s been fine-tuned over the past ten years.
+Every site gets reviewed by at least five independent analysts, using a scoring system that’s been fine-tuned over the past twenty years.
 If there’s an industry-wide yardstick for excellent Web support, this is it, hands down.

 The report you get will show how your site compares against your peers in a wide range of areas–usability, design, navigation, knowledgebase and search implementation, interactive features (forums, e-mail, chat, etc.), the quality of customer experience, technology, use of metrics, and much more.
 You’ll see where your site is delivering state-of-the-art self-service, and where you need to catch up to the competition.